Aristides of Athens

 Aristides the Athenian (also Saint Aristides or Marcianus Aristides; Ἀριστείδης Μαρκιανός) was a 2nd-century Christian Greek author who is primarily known as the author of the Apology of Aristides.
-His feast day is August 31 in Roman Catholicism and September 13 in Eastern Orthodoxy.
+His feast day is August 31 in Catholic Church and September 13 in Eastern Orthodox Church.

 Biography

 Very little is known of Aristides, except for the introductory information given by Eusebius of Caesarea and Saint Jerome.
 According to their account, Aristides practiced philosophy in Athens, where he lived, prior to and after his conversion to Christianity.
 Eusebius writes in his Ecclesiastical History "Aristides also, a faithful disciple of our religion, has left an Apology of the faith dedicated to Hadrian."
 Eusebius and Jerome both state that the Apology was given to Hadrian at the same time that Quadratus delivered his own apology.
 This suggests that Aristides gave his apology during Hadrian's reign (r.
 117–138) as emperor of Rome, which supports the theory of Aristides died between the years 133–134 AD.
 It is also supported by the express language of the Apology in the Armenian version.
 It is contradicted only by the second superscription to the Syriac version, which says that the Apology was given to Emperor Antoninus Pius in the year 140.
 If this is taken to mean that it was delivered in person by Aristides, it would rule out the dating of Aristides's death in 133-134 AD.
 It has been suggested that Eusebius was confused by the fact that Antoninus Pius had adopted the name "Hadrianus" (Caesar Titus Aelius Hadrianus Antoninus Augustus Pius) and believed it was Hadrian to whom the Apology was given, and further that Jerome had never read the Apology and copied Eusebius's mistake accidentally.
 But Jerome tells us that the Apology was extant in his day, and he gives an account of its contents.
 The testimony of Eusebius and Jerome and the text of the Armenian version are all in favor of its being delivered to Hadrian, probably in circa 124–125 AD.

 His Apology is the oldest Christian apologetic work preserved until the Contemporary Era.
 Other apologists of the 2nd century were the following: Saint Justin the Martyr, Quadratus, Aristo of Pella, Tatian the Syrian, Miltiades, Apollinaris of Hierapolis, Athenagoras of Athens, Hermias, Theophilus of Antioch and Melito of Sardis.